LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

    using signed commits and signed tags for increased security.

--  When a new pack version breaks backwards compatibility, list both the old and the new versions on the pack spec file.
+-  When a new pack version breaks backwards compatibility, list both the old and the new versions on the pack specification file.

 -  Pin registries and packs when specific versions are critical for your work so that you can still easily batch update the remaining packs